gammaled/guled-investment-group/README.md

 * I got the contact form from [Bootstrap](https://getbootstrap.com/) which is used to contact the **website owner** for more information.
 I customized and styled it to fit the colour scheme and design plans.
 The **user** enters their personal contact information in the **form field**.
 * For now, there will be no feedback since it will not be possible to send a form.

+## Bugs ##
+---
+There have been a few bugs encountered and I will list them below with solutions.

+**During development**

+* Navbar links would not position on the right hand side as planned:
+    * I left it for later to figure out since it was not too important for the design.
+* Hovering over any navbar links shifts all of them upwards:
+    * Still trying to figure it out and fix it.
+* Unresponsive video background for callout:
+    * Removed it and replaced it with an image background since it is beyond the scope of my abilities and would have wasted time.
+Will come back to it later on.
+*   Background image for callout would not appear:
+    * Changed background-image property to background

 ## References ##
 ---
 ### Code References ###